open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

     Updates all processors downstream of the specified :code:`GenericEditor`.
 This should be called whenever a plugin adds or remove continuous, spike, or event channels, or changes the properties of these channels (such as their name or other metadata).

     :param editor: A pointer to the editor of the processor that has been modified.

+.. function:: void CoreServices::updateSignalChain(GenericProcessor* editor)

+    Updates all processors downstream of the specified :code:`GenericProcessor`.
+This should be called whenever a plugin adds or remove continuous, spike, or event channels, or changes the properties of these channels (such as their name or other metadata).

+    :param editor: A pointer to the processor that has been modified.

 .. function:: void CoreServices::highlightEditor(GenericEditor* editor)